espressif/ESP8266_NONOS_SDK/examples/at_nano/!!!readme!!!.txt

 * Nano AT, esp-at/examples/at_nano, supports 1MB flash, uses SSL lib which supports less cipher suites.
 It is suggested to use normal AT, if your flash size is 2MB or larger.

-Please compile this demo as 1024KB or larger flash in compilation STEP 5.

 1¡¢compile options

 (1) COMPILE